nikoisonfire/jamfony-beta-v1/README.md

 # Jamfony MVP

+_My bachelor thesis project.
+Working on a different v2 so I thought "Why the hell not.
+I'll release the source code"_

+_Obviously this is far from complete, but in my defense I had 3 months to build the prototype and write the 40 page thesis 😬._

+_If you have any questions, hit me up on twitter_

 This is the main repository for the frontend code of Jamfony.com.
 The code runs on a create-react-app boilerplate using React JS, several libraries and Firebase.

 ## Tools & Libraries